Florida Man: 2020s

+Episode 4 of the second season of Peacock series Poker Face takes place in Florida, with numerous references to Florida stereotypes popularized by the Florida Man meme.
+Character Chief Hal (played by John Sayles) also directly references the meme, referring to another character as "The opposite of Florida Man memes."

+ABC television series RJ Decker features a bar called FM Station, where "FM" stands for "Florida Man."
+The bar is decorated with articles showcasing the exploits of "Florida Men," and any patron who can prove they are the Florida Man featured in an article earns a free drink.

+The first trailer for the upcoming 2026 video game Grand Theft Auto VI, set in the fictional state of Leonida, showed several references to a "Leonida Man", parodying both Florida and Florida Man respectively.

 Reception

 The meme has widely been seen as a confirmation of the association between the state of Florida and bizarre or humorous activity, and has been compared to the Darwin Awards.
 The meme was criticized by Columbia Journalism Review, which called it "one of journalism's darkest and most lucrative cottage industries," where "stories tend to stand as exemplars of the mythical hyper-weirdness of the Sunshine State, but more often simply document the travails of the drug-addicted, mentally ill, and homeless."